 Dennis deserves a special mention.
 Some of his actions even leave the rest of the depraved gang disgusted.
 In one episode, Dennis accidentally admitted that he has no feelings.

 He also shows more of the symptoms then the rest of gang.
 For example; Dennis has the superficial charm, fans sometimes comment on how he seems the most normal yet turns to be the most depraved of them all, plus he's good at getting chicks sometimes.
 He also seems a very cold calculated yet shallow understanding of human emotion.
 For example, Dennis' technique to get women (the D.E.N.N.I.S. system) is very cold and calculated but also very unsympathetic and fails to work at the end of the episode.
-Dennis also has the grandiose sense of self-worth that is sometimes played along with this trope.
+Dennis also has the grandiose sense of self-worth that is a symptom of sociopathy.

 The Kill Point: Mr. Rabbit, who manages to be the Token Evil Teammate of a bank robbing crew.
 He beats the hostages unprovoked, psychologically tortures one of them for no particular reason, carries around the severed ear of an Iraqi soldier he previously tortured to death, and tells Captain Cali that he considers the hostages "cattle" and "sheep being led to the slaughter."
 He ends up getting beaten to death by the leader of the team, because Even Evil Has Standards.